Bulimba (Post Code 4171)

 Demographics and Housing styles

 Bulimba is largely made up of stand-alone houses, townhouses, and a small percent of apartment style blocks.
-These housing styles consist mostly of heritage listed and renovated Queenslander style homes, with a few modern apartment blocks and river front homes.
+These housing styles consist mostly of heritage listed and renovated Queenslander style homes.
+There are a few modern apartment blocks dotted throughout and some stunning river front homes.
 Bulimba real estate prices are at the upper end of the market, with the median house price over the $1 million mark.
 So if you love living in this kind of area, but don't have the budget for a purchase, Bulimba rentals offer a much more affordable way to enjoy the popular lifestyle in this suburb.

-Bulimba is largely comprised of couples with children (approximately 42%) and young couples without children (approximately 42%).
+Bulimba is largely populated by couples with children (approximately 42%) and young couples without children (approximately 42%).
 Units account for only 22% of dwellings in this area, while stand alone houses account for over 66%.
 The median age of residents is 36, which is one year younger than the national average.
 There are also an equal number of male and female residents.

 Like many Brisbane suburbs, Bulimba’s history dates back centuries.
 Originally, the Turrubal people, who have lived in the area for at least 20,000 years, inhabited Bulimba.
 This suburb was called Tuguwala, by it’s indigenous inhabitants.

 The 1880’s saw this land settled as a farming district, where soon after, residential subdivisions began to boom.
 Around 1910, the area on the opposite side of the river was renamed from Bulimba to New Farm and Teneriffe.

 Brisbane transport busses service Bulimba, which makes it easy to get to the CBD and other areas in Brisbane.